Notify me

 “Wie-mark-rothko-final” (cropped slightly).
 By Gmhofmann.
 Details and license here.

-This same transition is reflected in the difference between fine jewelry, which is mostly about simple geometric shapes and forms, smooth, polished surfaces, compared to art jewelry, which is about forms and textures which are often complex, rough, broken, and fractal in nature, like the world around us.
+This same transition is reflected in the difference between fine jewellery, which is mostly about simple geometric shapes and forms, smooth, polished surfaces, compared to art jewellery, which is about forms and textures which are often complex, rough, broken, and fractal in nature, like the majority of the world around us.

 This change can be seen in some recent watchmaking . . .